 2.0 OBJECTIVES

 The research plan is intended to guide the work of the Scientific Committee by identifying key research priorities and associated areas of work to be undertaken or maintained.
-The plan should also serve to: ensure efficient utilization of scarce resources within the Commission; inform Parties’ domestic research planning as a means to complementing the Commission’s science activities; and, help the Commission identify potential sources of external funding.
+The plan should also serve to: ensure efficient utilization of scarce resources within the Commission; inform Parties’ domestic research planning as a means of complementing the Commission’s science activities; and help the Commission identify potential sources of external funding.

 It is not intended as an exhaustive plan describing all research activities that may be carried out by Parties, nor is it intended to preclude work already taking place.
 The plan should support the Commission’s primary objective (Article 2 in the Convention), which is to “ensure the long-term conservation and sustainable use of the fisheries resources in the Convention Area while protecting the marine ecosystems of the North Pacific Ocean in which these resources occur”.
 The plan should also help the Scientific Committee fulfill its functions as specified in the Convention.